Takasakiyama Monkey Park 高崎山自然動物園

-Monkeys are fed once very 30 minutes at the Mt.
+Monkeys are fed once every 30 minutes at the Mt.
 Takasaki Wild Monkey Park.
 Feeding time is a popular time at the park, as the monkeys can be seen gathering around for food.
-The monkeys are fed wheat every 30 minutes and they are given sweet potatoes twice a a day.
+The monkeys are fed wheat every 30 minutes and they are given sweet potatoes twice a day.

 * The information on this page may be subject to change due to COVID-19.